EMPLOYMENT & INVESTOR IMMIGRATION

 The process for employees and investors/business owners to obtain status in the United States is complex, and we work closely with potential clients to identify what specific immigrant or non-immigrant category will best fit their needs.
 Generally, the law establishes preference-based categories for potential immigrants, with each category requiring different qualifications.
 For non-immigrants, numerous classifications are available that allow various maximum periods of stay in the United States based on the individual’s country of citizenship, skill level, and nature of the proposed employment or business.

-The Immigration Attorneys at Flowers Davis Tyler and Shreveport offices are experienced in employment & investor immigration law.
+The Immigration Attorneys at Flowers Davis in our Tyler, Texas office are experienced in employment & investor immigration law.
 We are committed to making the immigration process as simple and understandable as possible for our clients.
 Contact us today for a consultation.

 Can I Apply for an Employment-Based Visa?